Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Symptoms

-Diagnosis in children and babies
+Diagnosis in children and infants

 That is why, in addition to standard palpation, as well as urine and blood tests, which will show the presence of inflammation, blood in the urine or other hidden signs of complications, the diagnosis is also made on the basis of: